From: Rob Pike

 +is that you cannot put the opening brace of a

-control structure (if
+control structure (if, for, switch,

-) on the next line.
+or select) on the next line.
 If you do, a semicolon

 will be inserted before the brace, which could cause unwanted